aham ātmā guḍākeśa sarva-bhūtāśaya-sthitaḥ

-I am the soul who shall drape the soul in cloth.
-The entire living spirit everywhere in that situation, I am am therefore also the middle also of the living, all surely also.
+I am, who shall drape the cloth on the soul.
+The entire living spirit everywhere in that situation, I am for that also in the middle also of the living, all surely also.

 For those who might be disappointed in my translation of Gudakesa, please read the Sanskrit from left to right.

 I do not want to elaborate on this though I might have an idea, but here it is.
-I want to find out more about the atma, atman, and bhutva from Gita and know more about it.
 What do I think about it and from my spiritual experience?
 Clearly, this is about bhutva, the truth of the living spirit.
 What would you be wearing when you leave this body? and who else would wrap or drape your soul?
 The God of course.
 Would your spirit have a hospital gown?
-Why is there the word middle, Vishnu is the over seeing of that spiritual process that is the middle ( Sanskrit prayer vishnusahasaranam has sentences about this) that applies to all.
+Why is there the word middle, Vishnu is the over seer of that spiritual process that is the middle, as it applies to all, because the text also says I am vaisvanaro among the suns.
+The Sanskrit prayer vishnusahasaranam has sentences about this.